As Falls Wichita, So Falls Wichita Falls

-As Falls Wichita, So Falls Wichita Falls is a collaborative album by Pat Metheny and Lyle Mays, released in 1981.
-The title makes reference to Wichita, Kansas, and Wichita Falls, Texas.
-The title track is just under 21 minutes.
+As Falls Wichita, So Falls Wichita Falls is an album by jazz guitarist Pat Metheny and jazz pianist Lyle Mays recorded in September 1980 and released on ECM April the following year.
+The trio features percussionist Naná Vasconcelos.

+Background

+The title of the album was suggested by a friend of Metheny, who thought that it was the only title that fit the "vagueness of the music".
+As Falls Wichita, So Falls Wichita Falls comprises a 20 minute title track and four additional shorter compositions.
+Over the span of five years, Metheny and Mays had pieced together remnants of compositions that they deemed unsuitable for the Pat Metheny Group.
+After three years, they had settled on enough material to warrant the creation of an album.
+Metheny commented that As Falls Wichita, So Falls Wichita Falls marked the first time that synthesizers were used extensively on one of his albums.

 Throughout the album, Metheny acts as the lead guitarist, accompanying guitarist, and bassist using the overdubbing technique.
 The track "September Fifteenth" is in reference to September 15, 1980, the day the American jazz pianist Bill Evans died.
 Metheny and Mays cite Evans as a main influence.
-Both "September Fifteenth" and "It's for You" appear in the score for the 1985 film Fandango.
+"September Fifteenth" and "It's for You," as well as "Farmers' Trust" from Metheny's 1983 live album Travels, appear in the score for the 1985 film Fandango.
 "It's for You" was later covered by Akiko Yano, with Metheny on guitar, for her 1989 album, Welcome Back.

 A section of the title track (starting at 14:56) has been used by Christian Dior for the Fahrenheit perfume and cologne ads since 1988.